 Georgian Bay is known as one of the best cruising grounds in the world.
-30,000 islands dot the area.
+Thirty-thousand islands dot the area.
 Wait what?
 That’s 30 TIMES as cool as Thousand Islands!

 One of us historically has been the clear target of a government conspiracy involving unmarked police cars with radar guns and Redflex cameras that dispense what should be unconstitutional speeding tickets, so we’re sensitive to trickery.
 The beat-up fishing boat used by the Canadian game wardens is the ultimate.
 By the time these guys sidle up with their sidearms, there’s no time to escape the effects of whatever illegal you might doing on your boat.
 They tied up at Henry’s, however, just like everyone else.